kube-logging/logging-operator/README.md

 ## What is this operator for?

 This operator helps you to pack together logging information with your applications.
-With the help of Custom Resource Definition you can describe the behaviour of your application within it's charts.
+With the help of Custom Resource Definition you can describe the behaviour of your application within its charts.
 The operator does the rest.

-## Projact status: Alpha
+## Project status: Alpha

 This is the first version of this operator to showcase our plans of handling logs on Kubernetes.
 This version includes only basic configuration that will expand quickly.
 Stay tuned.